rfg-modding/RfgToolsPlusPlus/Documentation/Packfile.md

 Align(2048)
 ```

-#### Signature
-Signature or "magic number" for this data type.
+* `Signature` - Signature or "magic number" for this data type.
 Used as a sanity check.
 If this doesn't equal 1367935694 the file is probably corrupt..

-#### Version
-Should always be 3 for RFG.
+* `Version` - Should always be 3 for RFG.

-#### ShortName
-The game seems to ignore this.
+* `ShortName` - The game seems to ignore this.
 It's always null.

-#### PathName
-Same as ShortName.
+* `PathName` - Same as ShortName.
 Some packers like Gibbeds write a little message in here.
 Might be a good spot to write packer version info for debugging.

-#### Flags
-Bitflags used to specify the data format for entries.
+* `Flags` - Bitflags used to specify the data format for entries.
 Only the first two bits are used by RFG in vanilla files.
 Haven't checked if setting the other bits breaks anything in the game.
-The bits are as follows:
-Bit 0 = Compressed
-Bit 1 = Condensed
-See the [Entry data]() section for info on what these do.
+Bit 0 = Compressed.
+Bit 1 = Condensed.
+See the [Entry data](https://github.com/Moneyl/RfgToolsPlusPlus/blob/master/Documentation/Packfile.md#entry-data) section for info on what these do.

-#### NumberOfEntries
-The number of files in the packfile.
+* `NumberOfEntries` - The number of files in the packfile.

-#### FileSize
-The total size of the packfile in bytes
+* `FileSize` - The total size of the packfile in bytes

-#### EntryBlockSize
-The size of the entry block in bytes.
+* `EntryBlockSize` - The size of the entry block in bytes.
 Doesn't include the padding bytes at the end.

-#### NameBlockSize
-The size of the name block in bytes.
+* `NameBlockSize` - The size of the name block in bytes.
 Doesn't include the padding bytes at the end.

-#### DataSize
-The size of the entry data block in bytes.
+* `DataSize` - The size of the entry data block in bytes.
 Includes padding between entry data.

-#### CompressedDataSize
-Size of the compressed entry data in bytes.
+* `CompressedDataSize` - Size of the compressed entry data in bytes.
 Includes padding between entry data.

 ## Entries